 Curriculum wise there are the British, US, International Baccalaureate schools, International schools, Indian, Pakistani and many more.
 Indian schools are mostly affiliated to the CBSE board, Delhi.
 The Delhi Public School, Birla Public School, MES, Bhawans, Shantiniketan, Rajagiri are some of the popular Indian schools.

 The Academic session of most schools is from April to March.
 Schools normally start at 7 am and end at 1.30 pm, with breaks in between.
 Usually, there is a breakfast break at 9 or 9.30 am, and a short break at around 12 pm.

 For international schools, the session is from September to June with school timings mostly from 8 am to 3 pm.
 But during the holy month of Ramadan school timings are cut down to 5 hours.

 Coz of the relatively hot climate here, all schools are airconditioned and so are the buses provided for transport.
 Strict rules are followed for child safety.
 The kids cannot be crammed into vehicles as we see in India.

 Kids have access to lots of extracurricular activities at schools, to hone their creativity and talent.
 Sports are also encouraged to a great extent.
 Quite a few kids have traveled outside the country to participate in various competitions.
 You can even opt to send your wards on an international school tour to very interesting locations, in most schools.

-Delhi Public School is starting a new campus, which is expected to function from September ’19.
+Delhi Public School has started a new campus, which has started functioning from September ’19.
 Apart from that, quite a few new schools following Indian and American curriculum are also coming up.
 This should ease the shortage issue to a great extent.

 Most companies support the education of kids.
 Academic and transport fees are borne by the company up to higher secondary or grade 12.
 Though for tutions and extracurriculars you will have to provide.